pycontribs/pyrax/docs/cloud_blockstorage.md

     cbs.delete_volume(vol)

 A volume that is attached to an instance cannot be deleted.
 It must be detached first, and have a status of 'available' or 'error' in order to be deleted.
 You also cannot delete a volume from which a snapshot has been created, as the snapshot is linked to that volume.
 All snapshots of a volume must be deleted before the volume can be deleted.

+If you are *absolutely certain* that you no longer want to keep a volume, you can use the optional `force` parameter to `delete()`.
+If you call:

+    vol.delete(force=True)

+the volume will be detached from its server (if it is attached), and all snapshots of that volume will be deleted.
+The volume will then be deleted, too.

 ## Working with Snapshots